Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Gibbs sampling

 \subsection{JAGS implementation}

 Proposition~\ref{prop:A.1} implies that JAGS should be able to run an exact Gibbs sampler.
-The model description we have adopted in the JAGS language based on the full likelihood \eqref{eq:full-likelihood-param}.
-It is not important that the model description matches the actual model which generated the data as long as the full conditional distributions remain unchanged.
+The model description we have adopted in the JAGS language is based on the full likelihood \eqref{eq:full-likelihood-param}.
+It is not important that the model description matches the actual model which generated the data as long as the full conditional distributions, which are determined by the joint distribution of the data and the parameters, remain unchanged.
+In detail, we consider the following joint distribution:

-In particular, for any $i$, $j_\tau$ and $\sum_k N_{ik}$ can be considered as fixed.
-Then, given $\bp_i$, $(N_{i1},\ldots, N_{is})$ is regarded as a sample from a multinomial distribution with probability vector $\bp_i$ and $\sum_k N_{ik}$ trials; furthermore, the factor $p_{j_\t j_{\t+1}}$ in the full likelihood is regarded as the prior for $J_{\t+1}$ as it ranges from 1 to $s$; finally, upon multiplication by the Dirichlet prior for $\bp_i$ we re-obtain the correct full conditional distribution of Proposition~\ref{prop:A.1} (a).

-The uncensored inter-occurrence times are described as Weibull distributed with shape and rate parameters that depend on $\bj$.
-The right-censored observation $u_T$ is handled by a special instruction provided by the JAGS language, which should represent the actual likelihood term correctly, so that the correct form of the full conditional of $J_{\t+1}$ is preserved.